amcurley/GA_projects/Projects/project_3-master/README.md

 Adding a clean suggestion box such as the one above will allow users to see the suggestion and either click that subreddit if they are unsure or they can still specify which subreddit they would like to post in.

 In the future I plan to add a lot more models such as a random forest, SVM, and optimizing the current LSTM RNN that I have.
-After adding these models I will be able to determine which is the best production NLP text classification model for the task of self classifying reddit posts.
+After adding these models I will be able to determine which is the best production NLP text classification model for the task of creating an efficient and accurate subreddit recommendation system.

 <a name="cite"></a>
 ## Citations